inhyuk15/NetSpeedTest/readme.md

 - /empty: router to estimate upstream, ping ,jitter
 - /getIP: router to provide user's IP address

-and application of measured data can be achived through api
+application of measured data can be achived through api

 - /api/speedtest
 - /api/speedtest_by_day?day=${day}

+cache server api

+- /api/pulse_cnt

 and save speedtest's data with user's data in mongodb running in docker container